 By Convo Team • Published April 10, 2026 • Last updated April 10, 2026

 To blur your background on Zoom: open Settings > Background & Effects > select Blur.
 During a meeting, click the up arrow next to Stop Video and select 'Blur My Background.'
-Works on desktop (Windows/Mac) and mobile (iPhone 8+, recent Android).
+Background blur is free on all Zoom plans, including the free Basic tier.
+Works on Windows, Mac, iOS (iPhone 8+), and supported Android devices.

 Zoom